 - Scroll, or use the omnibox to sort and filter to find desired samples.

-- Check the boxes for the samples you want to include.
+- Check the boxes to select the samples you want to include.
 Once samples are selected, the "Add to Job" button will be activated.

 - Click Add to Job.